aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

----
-lab:
-    title: 'Explore Azure Synapse Data Explorer'
-    module: 'Explore fundamentals of real-time analytics'
----

 # Explore Azure Synapse Data Explorer

 In this exercise, you'll use Azure Synapse Data Explorer to analyze time-series data.

-This lab will take approximately **25** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Provision a Synapse Analytics workspace